 There has been a steady trend toward fewer service calls that were due to plugs in NapaSan's portion of the lateral.
 During the past several years, NapaSan has focused on preventive maintenance, partially in an effort to reduce these backups.
-These efforts have a long-term focus, but it appears that the number of NapaSan plugged laterals has decreased as a result of these efforts.
+These efforts have a long-term focus, but the number of NapaSan plugged laterals has decreased as a result of these efforts.
+The number of plugged laterals continued to decline in 2020 to 149.